 Reach becomes a more powerful and reliable insight when used in conjunction with other engagement metrics (see below).

 Mentions can be defined as the number of times a brand/company has been mentioned online in any given time frame (and you can even specify when and where!).

 Which is just about the most accurate way of measuring your media coverage as far as we’re concerned.
 However, be wary of this becoming a solely vanity metric.
-Organisation mentions need to be offset by the quality of the publication and prominence in the article.
+Brand mentions need to be offset by the quality of the publication and prominence in the article.

-Keeping tabs on your mentions will allow you to see how many media outlets covered your pitch, who did a good job of it, and best of all, where the continued conversation is happening.
+Tracking media mentions will allow you to see how many media outlets covered your pitch, who did a good job of it, and best of all, where the continued conversation is happening.
 Are you mentioned more in traditional media or in online news?
 What about television and radio?
 I bet you’ve not thought about those in a while.